-Dual Master's Degree in Nursing Administration and Business
+Dual Master's Degree in Nursing and Business Administration

 Joanne Gay Dishman School of Nursing